Azure/azure-kusto-labs/kafka-integration/distributed-mode/hdinsight-kafka/connectors-crud-esp.md

 vi hdi-esp-jaas.conf
 ```

-Paste this into the file, after updating with your UPN and Kerberos realm-
+Paste this into the file, after updating with your UPN (hdiadminjrs) and Kerberos realm (AADDS.JRSMYDOMAIN.COM)-
 ```
 KafkaClient {
     com.sun.security.auth.module.Krb5LoginModule required